wxsd-sales/call-notifications-sidebar/README.md

 ## Overview

 The PSTN Flow:
-- Caller dials a Webex Connect number which triggers a Webex Connect Flow.
+- Caller dials a PSTN number that routes to a Webex Agent (Call Queue).
-- Webex Connect Flow collects DTMF input, and sends an HTTP POST with the caller number and entered digits to our server
-- Webex Connect Flow patches the call to Webex Calling Queue (empty)
-- Our server monitors the Webex Calling Queue using XSI
-- When a call enters the Queue that matches the POST we received from the Webex Connect Flow, we transfer the call to the Webex PMR
+- The Sidebar App passes the information to its webserver, which does an API call to MockAPI or Salesforce in an effort to match the inbound callerID.
+- The

 The Server:
 - Our python server.py is listening for POST requests from Webex Connect